Mount Saint Vincent University: Programs

-The Mount also offers diplomas in Business Administration and Tourism & Hospitality Management, and certificates in Accounting, Business Administration, Marketing, Proficiency in French and Non-profit Leadership.
+The Mount also offers diplomas in Business Administration and tourism and hospitality Management and certificates in Accounting, Business Administration, Marketing, Proficiency in French, and Non-profit Leadership.

-Following consolidation of post-secondary programs across Nova Scotia in the 1990s, the Mount became home to the only education program in the Halifax area.
+Following the consolidation of post-secondary programs across Nova Scotia in the 1990s, the Mount became home to the only education program in the Halifax area.
 The faculty of Education is home to the only school psychology graduate program in Atlantic Canada.
 Graduates of this program are eligible to become registered psychologists in Nova Scotia and several other provinces in Canada.

 The Mount houses 16 research centres and institutes.

 The Department of Applied Human Nutrition has an accredited dietetic program.
-The University is accredited by a professional organization such as the Dietitians of Canada and the university's graduates may subsequently become registered dietitians.
+The University is accredited by a professional organization such as the Dietitians of Canada, and the university's graduates may subsequently become registered dietitians.

 Mount Saint Vincent University is the only university in Canada to offer a Master of Public Relations program (MPR).
 The MPR program graduated its first class in October 2009.
 The Canadian Public Relations Society (CPRS) recognizes MSVU's MPR program for excellence in PR education in its Pathways to the Profession guide.

-Support Services
+Support services

 Academic programs are supported by a wide variety of electronic and print research resources in the MSVU Library.
-Research services include drop-in reference assistance, research appointments and classroom workshops.
+Research services include drop-in reference assistance, research appointments, and classroom workshops.

 January 2019 marked the 40th anniversary of the Mount's co-operative education program.
 It is the longest-standing nationally accredited co-op program in the Maritime Provinces, offering an optional co-op program in 1979 for students in the Bachelor of Business Administration program.
-Four decades later, more than 8,000 Business Administration, Public Relations, and Tourism & Hospitality Management students have taken their learning from the classroom to the workplace, completing paid work terms in industries related to their field of study (today co-op is a required part of the Public Relations and Tourism & Hospitality Management degrees).
+Four decades later, more than 8,000 Business Administration, Public Relations, and Tourism & Hospitality Management students have taken their learning from the classroom to the workplace, completing paid work terms in industries related to their field of study (today, co-op is a required part of the Public Relations and Tourism & Hospitality Management degrees).
 Since 2014, the Mount Co-op Office has also enabled experiential opportunities for Arts and Science students through an Arts & Science Internship Program.

-Mount Saint Vincent University is home to the Centre for Women in Business, a not-for-profit university business development centre (UBDC), dedicated to assisting with entrepreneurial activities both within the university and throughout Nova Scotia.
+Mount Saint Vincent University is home to the Centre for Women in Business, a not-for-profit university business development centre (UBDC), dedicated to assisting with entrepreneurial activities within and throughout Nova Scotia.
 Founded in 1992 by the University's Department of Business & Tourism, this remains the only UBDC in Canada with a primary focus on women.
 The Centre has served more than 7500 clients over the past 18 years.